najibu/design_patterns_php/README.md

 <br />

 4. Pick a Strategy<br />
+Defines a family of algorithims encapsulate and make them interchangeable.
 Let's talk about the strategy design pattern and polymorphism.
 Like many patterns, you may find that you already use this one!
 <br />